 Thankfully, the clouds began lifting by 7am and by 7:30am the sky was clear and I went crazy, starting with the picture at the top of this post.
 The light was perfect and there was no wind making for an excellent reflection in the water.
 Satisfied with my images, I started hiking to the cable car station, stopping for a few more shots along the way.

 I arrived back at the hotel where Jeanine was staying just in time to join her for breakfast before we departed Zermatt for Thun.
-The Thun Castle, pictured below, contains a really engaging museum and offering excellent views of the city from its turrets.
+The Thun Castle, pictured below, contains a really engaging museum and offers excellent views of the city from its turrets.

 After a quick lunch, Jeanine and I boarded different trains.
 She will remain in Switzerland for the next four days while I travel to Germany to attend a trade show for work.